goyalpramod/Practical-Prompts/README.md

 - To inquire about a specific topic, idea, or any information and you want to test your understanding, you can use the following phrase: “Teach me the [any theorem/topic/rule name] and include a test at the end, but don’t give me the answers and then tell me if I got the answer right when I respond.”
 (Taken from [here](https://www.superannotate.com/blog/llm-prompting-tricks))

+- I often use images created from Text2Img models in my blogs, and using an LLM to help you create that can be extremely useful.
+One downside that I have faced is that you have to give some good example of prompts first.
+Because nowadays text2img models follow a sentence, but back in the SD days.
+Comma separated specific words had to be given, So even now LLMs give outputs like "1boy, tree, apple".

+- Character I am like, you can use the previous life improvement tip to even create a nice "about me".
+Also that same prompt can be used to find good shows and movies based on the kind of person you are!!

 I would love to grow this section and am happy to hear from you about all the weird ways you use an LLM!!!

 ### Simple LLM Tricks

 Taken from [here](https://www.superannotate.com/blog/llm-prompting-tricks)

--Use output primers
-Output primers involve concluding your prompt with the beginning of the desired output.
+- Use output primers, Output primers involve concluding your prompt with the beginning of the desired output.
 Use output primers by ending your prompt with the start of the expected response.

 - Rewrite the user query with all the assumptions and necessary changes, then start producing answer

+- Conclude the conversation, if you had a long conversation

 ## Jailbreaking